Institute of Sindhology: Library

-The institute boasts a research library with many corners named after prominent Sindhi scholars.
-The Research section of the library continues to archive and document the regional heritage.
+The institute has a research library with many corners named after prominent Sindhi scholars.
+The library archives and documents the regional heritage.
 The work started with compilation and publication of catalogues, bibliographies, directories and periodical literature.
 This resulted in the development of a directory of Sindhi writers; a source book on prominent personalities of Sindh; and, a bibliography of Sindhi books.
 The library archives have served as primary sources for many of the prominent publications on Sindhi culture.

 Publications

-As the institute is mainly concerned with the culture and civilization of Sindh through the ages, a special Bureau of Production, Publication and Translation has been set up to highlight significant achievements through publications.
-More than 185 books have been published in Sindhi, English, Urdu, Arabic and Punjabi languages.
-The publication of research work keeps special focus on various aspects of Sindh.
-There are also two Bi-annual journals in published in English and Sindhi languages under the titles of Sindhological Studies and Sindhi Adab (Sindhi literature) respectively.
+More than 185 books have been published by the Institute, in Sindhi, English, Urdu, Arabic and Punjabi languages.
+There are also two bi-annual journals published in English and Sindhi languages under the titles of Sindhological Studies and Sindhi Adab (Sindhi literature) respectively.
 Some of the major publications are: